 $25,000: That’s the maximum amount that Suntory will owe the Kentucky Energy and Environment Cabinet per violation, per day of lasting contamination.

-$8.6 billion: The value of the Kentucky Bourbon industry, which also creates millions of jobs.
+$8.6 billion: The value of the Kentucky Bourbon industry, which is also a substantial job creator.
 The incident is sure to leave both financial and environmental effects on the surrounding area, and the latter will be sorely felt.

 The alcohol-contaminated water has already resulted in thousands of dead fish, which ultimately affects the state’s bass fishing tourist industry.
 The burning of toxins in warehouse construction materials presents a further risk to air pollution.

 The Jim Beam warehouse fire is a reminder that a property and/or product disaster can beget yet another disaster in its wake: In many cases that will be an environmental one.

 Mold after a hurricane strike is one such risk, as this piece on the aftermath of Hurricane Katrina outlines.